Atrial Fibrillation (AF)

-Event Recorder functions the same as the holter monitoring portable ECG.
+Event Recorder functions the same as the Holter monitoring portable ECG.
 This recorder focuses on the recording of multiple weeks of heartbeats or up to several months.
 In which the patient must press a button when the heartbeat occurs to record the frequency and number of times the anomaly has occurred.
-This allows the doctor to observe of the abnormal heartbeat as well as abnormal rhythm disturbances.
+This allows the doctor to observe the abnormal heartbeat as well as abnormal rhythm disturbances.

 This method uses high-frequency waves to simulate images of the heart to show anomalies that may occur including the shape of the heart, the condition of the heart valve, and blood clots that may arise within.

 These procedures are used to look for other factors that may cause the development of atrial fibrillation such as thyroid and other substances in blood.

 - Stress test

 This exercise test is conducted to monitor your heart while exercising.

 Lungs and heart are observed to seek for other conditions besides atrial fibrillation that can describe your signs and symptoms

 Treatments for atrial fibrillation may vary on the severity and duration of the disease.
 The treatments aim to reset the rhythm or control the heart rate, and to prevent blood clots that may higher the risk of a stroke.

 1. To reset the heart rhythm or to control the heart rate